Reporting an issue with privacy

-If you think that you’ve received a fraudulent email pretending to come from HelloSign, send the email as an attachment to firstname.lastname@example.org and delete it.
+If you think that you’ve received a fraudulent email pretending to come from HelloSign, please submit a request.

 Signs of fraudulent emails and websites: